sjanota/oa-ts/README.md

 - [] Response headers
 - [] Authentication
 - [] Middlewares
+- [] path-level parameters
 - [x] Better schema typing with no undefined where they doesn't make sense
-- [] Better controller internals typing
+- [] Better controller internals typing (no cast in getControllerFnForOperation)
-- [] path-level parameters